hyw208/gemini-cli-instructions/README.md

     """
     ```

 2.  **Create a Python script** in the `scripts/` directory.
 This script should contain the logic for your command and use `argparse` to handle command-line arguments.
+Output should be JSON format.

     Example: `scripts/calculator.py`